 Minor health problems in most instances will respond to home treatment.
 The following remedies may help to give your dog relief.
 However, any serious complaint should be referred immediately to your veterinarian.

-Add one drop of aniseed oil to their feed.
+- Bad breath: Add one drop of aniseed oil to their feed.
 If the cause is gingivitis, blend one drop each of clove, lavender and myrrh oil with a teaspoon of sunflower oil.
-Gently massage into the gums with a tooth brush.
+Gently massage into the gums with a toothbrush.

-Bathe the affected area with a solution of salt water, to which has been added two drops of lavender oil.
+- Cuts and bites: Bathe the affected area with a solution of saltwater, to which has been added two drops of lavender oil.

-Blend 5 drops each of carrot oil and evening primrose oil with one tablespoon each of live oil and wheat germ oil.
+- Coat in poor condition: Blend 5 drops each of carrot oil and evening primrose oil with one tablespoon each of olive oil and wheat germ oil.
 Store in an airtight, dark glass bottle and add ¼ teaspoon of the mixture to each feed.

-Remove foreign bodies by carefully adding one teaspoon of olive oil.
+- Problematic ears: Remove foreign bodies by carefully adding one teaspoon of olive oil.
 Later, dry out the ear gently with swabs and diluted witch-hazel.
-Canker which is common in long-eared dogs, can be treated by cleansing the affected ear daily with three part rosemary infusion to one part witch-hazel.
+Canker which is common in long-eared dogs can be treated by cleansing the affected ear daily with three-part rosemary infusion to one part witch-hazel.
 To make the infusion steep one teaspoon dried rosemary in 300 ml of boiling water until cold then strain through fine muslin.